Sudanese flood Khartoum streets, demanding president go

-Thousands have taken to the streets in the Sudanese capital to call for President Omar al-Bashir to step down.
-It's the latest in nearly three weeks of demonstrations against the rule of the longtime autocrat.
+Thousands took to the streets in the Sudanese capital on Sunday to call for President Omar al-Bashir to step down, the latest in nearly three weeks of demonstrations against his 29-year autocratic rule.

-Protesters gathered at five points in Khartoum before they began to march on al-Bashir's Nile-side palace in the city center.
+Protesters gathered at several points across Khartoum before they began to march on al-Bashir's Nile-side palace in the city center.
+They chanted: "Freedom, peace and justice; Revolution is the people's choice."

-Police used tear gas to disperse them.
-There were no immediate reports of casualties.
-There were also protests on Sunday in the town of Wad Madani, south of Khartoum.
+Police used tear gas to disperse the protesters, who would regroup and resume the march only to be attacked by tear gas again.
+A video clip shared by activists online purported to show policemen chasing protesters as they pointed their tear gas guns skyward before firing them.

-Al-Bashir, an Islamist, has been in power since he led a military coup 29 years ago.
-He has shown no signs that he might step down anytime soon and continues to blame the country's problems on international sanctions and plots against its Islamic "experience."
+Another clip showed protesters running away from the police, seeking shelter in side streets to avoid arrest and the tear gas.

 Digital Access for only $0.99